TOP

 true when booking on the Internet.
 It is

-impossible to get a refund if you book on line.
+impossible to get a refund for an excursion you booked on the Internet.

-by the cruise lines.
+by that ship.
 Excursions sold on the Internet

-cannot help you with Internet bookings.
-They cannot even change the times or dates of your excursions.
-And be
+cannot always help you with Internet bookings.
+Nor can they easily change the times or dates for your excursions.
+They have limited access to Internet bookings.
+Also, do not charge your friends' excursions

-on your credit card on the Internet either because if they do not go on
+on your credit card on the Internet for them to pay you back later because if your friends do not go on

-the excursion it will be futile to try to get that
+that excursion it is futile to try to get any

 money refunded to your credit card.
-It is best to conduct all shore excursion business on the ship, even if it takes a little longer.
-The selection will be better too.
+It is best to purchase all shore excursions on the ship, even though it takes longer.
+Your selection will be better too.
 Another easy way

 to enjoy shore excursions is for a group of at